William A. Lord: Biography

-William Adams Lord was born in Montpelier, Vermont, on August 28, 1849.
+William Adams Lord was born in Montpelier, Vermont, on August 28, 1849, the son of William Hayes Lord and Harriet Adams (Aiken) Lord.
 He graduated from Dartmouth College in 1869, studied law and became an attorney in Montpelier.

 A Republican, Lord served in several local offices and on the staff of the Vermont Senate.
 In 1896 Lord was Chairman of the Vermont Republican Convention.
-Lord served three terms in the Vermont House of Representatives in the 1890s, and was Speaker from 1896 to 1898.
+Lord served two terms in the Vermont House of Representatives, 1894 to 1898, and was Speaker from 1896 to 1898.
 Lord resigned as Speaker to accept appointment as a federal bank examiner and Commissioner of the United States Circuit Court.

 In 1904 Lord was elected to the Vermont Senate.
 From 1904 to 1906 Lord was Chairman of the commission that revised Vermont's statutes, and from 1906 to 1908 he was head of the board of editors that published the revised work.

 Lord died in Montpelier on August 21, 1927.
+He was buried at Green Mount Cemetery in Montpelier.

 Personal

+In 1883, Lord married Lucy A. (Reynolds) Young.
+She died in 1893, and in 1894 he married Mabel Louise Newcomb.
+With his second wife, Lord was the father of a daughter, Dorothy Louise.

-William Adams Lord was the grandson of Nathan Lord, the longtime President of Dartmouth College.
+Lord was the grandson of Nathan Lord, the longtime President of Dartmouth College.